 Decisions on campus precautionary measures will be finalized over the summer and you will be advised of these decisions.
 King’s residence will also be subject to these campus-wide measures, in addition to measures specific to the communal living needs of residence.

 Live in the heart of the King's University experience and apply for residence!

 Living in residence offers another dimension to your King’s experience.
 Living close to all the resources at King’s and living with classmates is an excellent way to thrive academically.
 Living in residence places you next door to campus resources and facilities, but more importantly, it is a supportive learning environment.
 We know that your first-year experience is an important time of transition and we are here to help you achieve your goals.
 And we know upper year students often want to continue living in the supportive residence environment that the Epworth Houses and King's Commons can offer.
 In addition to the full-time staff in the Residence and Campus Life Office, Residence Assistants, Residence House Coordinators, Residence Sophs, and King’s Academic Peer Mentors are all here to offer peer support.

 We are proud of the diversity of our residence students.
 Students from many backgrounds and many countries make their home with us.
 Diversity is celebrated and respected in the residence community.

 - Residence Handbook

 - Make lifelong friends in a caring community

 - Fastest commute to class - ever!

-- Enjoy your meals in the three food services locations at King's - offering a wide selection of food choices.
+- Enjoy your meals in the three food services locations at King's, which offer a wide selection of food choices.

-- Student lounges and study lounges available in most building styles
+- Student lounges and study lounges are available in most building styles

-- Laundry on each floor in Wemple and Alumni Court and in each townhouse.
-Also in each house and apartment.
+- There are laundry facilities on each floor in Wemple and Alumni Court and in each townhouse, as well as in each house and apartment.